 I-3-8-15.Continuing Disability Reviews and Social Security Ruling 13-3p

-On February 21, 2013, the Social Security Administration (SSA) issued Social Security Ruling (SSR) 13-3p: Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision.
+On February 21, 2013, the Social Security Administration (SSA) issued Social Security Ruling (SSR) 13-3p, Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision.
 In the SSR, the agency adopted the holding in Difford v.
 Secretary of Health and Human Services, 910 F.2d 1316 (6th Cir.
-1990) and extended the policy previously applied only in title XVI medical cessation claims to title II medical cessation claims.
-In sum, SSR 13-3p requires that, when issuing a determination or decision, an adjudicator reviewing a medical cessation claim must decide whether the beneficiary is under a disability at any time through the date of the adjudicator's determination or decision.
+1990) and extended the policy previously applied only in title XVI medical cessation cases to title II medical cessation cases.
+In sum, SSR 13-3p requires that, when issuing a determination or decision, an adjudicator reviewing a medical cessation case must decide whether the beneficiary is under a disability at any time through the date of the adjudicator's determination or decision.

 B. Application of SSR 13-3p

 1. Review of an Administrative Law Judge (ALJ) Decision